OpenRiak/riak_kv/docs/QueryAPI.md

 #### Evaluation Expression - Definition

 The evaluation pipeline receives a map of projected attributes containing two Identifier/Value pairs - $term, $key.
 The $term is the index term that has been matched (as it is within the sorted key range for the given index field and bucket), and the $key is the value of the Key.
 Both $term and $key will be strings.

+The `evaluation_expression` is a pipeline of individual functions, joined using the `|` operator.
 All pipeline functions will update the map, potentially adding new projected attributes, or adjusting the value for existing attributes - and the map will be forwarded onto the next stage for processing.

 Values of the projected attributes in the map always start as strings in the pipeline, but may be explicitly converted to lists of strings, or to an integer - and in the case of an integer can also be converted back to a string.
 Functions in the pipeline that receive inputs of the wrong type are skipped.